Drive sales on autopilot with ecommerce-focused features

 Features

-Exit-intent popups trigger based on mouse speed and direction, not just border proximity.
+Exit-intent popups trigger based on visitor behavior signals, not just border proximity.
 TCPA compliance tools collect proper SMS consent with timestamp documentation.
 The auto-resend feature targets non-openers with different subject lines automatically.

 Pros